twofishrec/transformer/README.md

 of data bearing nodes for each group of 3 along with the name those 3 characters represent.
 For example, if the input value was
 100, only 1 data bearing node would be found and it would simply be handled as 'hundred'.
 However, in the case of 100,000, 2 data bearing nodes would be found, one with 100 with a name 'thousand' and one with 000.
 After analyzing the inputs and building up the data node list, the assembler is called to then construct the english tranform.
+This strategy has been tested with an UnDecillion value.

 In both strategies, a set of base reference data is used as lookup references for a min set of values, 1-19,20-90 by tens.
 For the complex strategy there is also a reference data set containing the names of the large numbers up to novemvigintillion.